Install and update Chromium for Linux

 • We strongly recommend updating all ActiveGates per location to the same version.

-2. Download the snap (Ubuntu 20.04 and 22.04) package archive.
+2. Download the snap (Ubuntu Server 20.04 and 22.04) package archive.
 This is a safe and verified archive hosted by Dynatrace at https://synthetic-packages.s3.amazonaws.com.
 Be sure to use the specific command provided for your ActiveGate and Ubuntu Server versions in the manual installation instructions for Ubuntu Server.

 3. Extract and install the downloaded packages.
 Be sure to use the correct installation command for your Ubuntu Server version (check the manual installation instructions for Ubuntu Server).